 - Since RIT's insurance program does not cover aircraft liability associated with non-commercial air travel, you may not operate an aircraft that you own, rent or borrow when traveling on RIT business.
-If your RIT business travel requires the use of a privately chartered aircraft, please consult with RIT's Office of Risk Management and Safety before leaving for your trip.
+If your RIT business travel requires the use of a privately chartered aircraft, please consult with RIT's Global Risk Management Office (GRMS) before leaving for your trip.
 See Section G, Insurance for additional information about insurance coverage while traveling on RIT business.

 - RIT will reimburse you for costs associated with automobile travel for business use based upon the current RIT business mileage reimbursement rate.
-Complete the mileage section of the TER for reimbursement of mileage expenses.
-If your travel does not include airline fare or an overnight stay, complete a Mileage Reimbursement Form, attach to an IPF and send to Accounts Payable for processing.
+Complete the mileage tab of the online TER for reimbursement of mileage expenses.
+If your travel does not include airline fare or an overnight stay, request reimbursement via the Oracle process: Reimbursement for Expenses.
 Refer to Section 12 below for more information.

 - The mileage rate is intended to reimburse you for gasoline, oil, normal maintenance, insurance, etc. It is not intended to reimburse full costs; it is to cover the incremental costs incurred when using your private vehicle for University related travel.